netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/appfwprofile_module.rst

       CLI users: To enable one or more actions, type "set appfw profile -inferContentTypeXMLPayloadAction" followed by the actions to be enabled.
-To turn off all actions, type "set appfw profile -inferContentTypeXMLPayloadAction none".
-Please note "none" action cannot be used with any other action type.
+To turn off all actions, type "set appfw profile -inferContentTypeXMLPayloadAction \ :literal:`none`\ ".
+Please note "\ :literal:`none`\ " action cannot be used with any other action type.

       .. rst-class:: ansible-option-line